Spacecraft of the Future: New Glenn vs Starship

 Starship vs New Glenn: the battle for space

-We already compared New Glenn and Neutron and also talked about Blue Origin vs. SpaceX competition before.
-As a quick reminder, let’s just say it lasts 20 years, and it is a struggle between two completely different approaches to space exploration.
+We previously compared New Glenn and Neutron and also looked at the Blue Origin vs. SpaceX competition from a more general perspective.
+Let’s just say the latter competition has lasted 20 years, and it is a struggle between two completely different approaches to space exploration.
 While SpaceX initially relied on the delivery of goods into orbit, Blue Origin chose space tourism.
 Eventually, both companies achieved impressive results, but it’s time to combine approaches to achieve more.
-This is how the projects of reusable space systems came to life.
 These systems can deliver cargo and astronauts not only to near-Earth orbits, but also to the Moon and Mars.

-Blue Origin CEO Jeff Bezos sticks to more conservative names.
-He names his rockets after prominent astronauts, adding the prefix ‘New’.
-As you may have guessed, New Glenn was named after John Glenn, the first USA astronaut to orbit the Earth.
+Blue Origin CEO Jeff Bezos named New Glenn after John Glenn, the first USA astronaut to orbit the Earth.
 Blue Origin publicly announced its intentions to build an orbital launch vehicle two years ahead of SpaceX, in September 2015.

-And now, let’s try to determine the leader in this confrontation of New Glenn vs. Starship.
+And now, let’s try to determine who is top dog between New Glenn vs. Starship.

 New Glenn vs. Starship: Size Comparison